 - Pods get rescheduled to other nodes

-Network partitions are the trickiest failures.
-A node loses connectivity to the control plane but can still run containers.
+Network partitions are the nastiest failures, because nothing has actually crashed.
+A node loses its path to the control plane while happily continuing to run containers.

 What happens: